adamelliotfields/lab/readme.md

 ### VS Code [:top:](#contents)

 When opening a notebook for the first time you'll need to [pick the Jupyter kernel](https://code.visualstudio.com/docs/datascience/jupyter-kernel-management) to use.

-The `make` command will create a virtualenv for you via `poetry env use`.
-If it is not available in the kernel picker, you can add it manually:
-  1. Run `poetry env list --full-path`
-  2. Copy the path
-  3. Run <kbd>⌘</kbd>+<kbd>⇧</kbd>+<kbd>P</kbd> `Python: Select Interpreter`
-  4. Click `Enter Interpreter Path`
-  5. Paste the path

 If you want to connect to the running Jupyter server, you have to add the `token` query parameter to the URL.

 > [!IMPORTANT]
 > The empty quotes are required.